 - Multidisciplinary courses – with numerous courses on offer, be it in finance, accounts, hospitality, marketing or management, this enables student to better select from a range of options to tailor the degree programme best suited for them.

-- Market relevance and increased employability – looking at learning outcomes, it is essential that students are equipped with the skills and knowledge sets to advance in their career or choice either locally, regionally or globally.
+- Market relevance and increased employability – looking at learning outcomes, it is essential that students are equipped with the skills and knowledge sets to advance in their career of choice either locally, regionally, or globally.

 - Accreditation alignment – our curricula updates, learning outcomes, and subsequent student experience are all linked to our numerous global and regional recognitions and accreditations, both at faculty and course level.

-- Student feedback – as well as a semester feedback, students and student representatives will regularly meet with faculty members and management to discuss teaching and learning goals, challenges and improvements.
+- Student feedback – as well as a semester feedback, students and student representatives will regularly meet with faculty members and management to discuss teaching and learning goals, challenges, and areas of improvement.

 - Regular training – whether within the university or externally, our faculty remain up-to-date on current best teaching practices, curricula and course design, and teaching delivery methods.